HUD moves to require carbon monoxide detectors in public housing after deaths

 Each year, at least 430 people die from accidental carbon monoxide poisoning and about 50,000 go to the emergency room, according to the Centers for Disease Control and Prevention.
 In its guidance, HUD noted that death rates from carbon monoxide are highest for black people and the elderly, both of whom make up a disproportionate number of public housing residents.

-Appearing before the House in a recent budget hearing, Carson promised to work with members of Congress “to put some real teeth into legislation” to protect public housing residents from carbon monoxide hazards.
+Appearing before the House at a recent budget hearing, Carson promised to work with members of Congress “to put some real teeth into legislation” to protect public housing residents from carbon monoxide hazards.